 Not so with Jesus.
 I’m not a “There” in His Book.
 He knows my name, as He knows us all—by name, and “up close and personal” as well, even closer and more personal than I know myself, He the Author of my existence—of all my days. “[He] saw me before I was born.
 Every day of my life was recorded in [His] book.
 Every moment was laid out before a single day had passed,” Psalm 139:16.

 He called me by name.
 He calls us all by name.
 As He had requested that little man and chief tax collector, Zacchaeus, sitting high up in that sycamore-fig tree to catch sight of Jesus as He passed by (Luke 19:1-4).
 Reading that passage again I recalled a song about that little man I had learned in Sunday school when I was a child:

 And when the Savior passed that way, He looked up and said, “Zacchaeus!
 Quick come down!
 I must be a guest in your house today,” Luke 19:5.

 And notice that Jesus didn’t say, “Hey you there, in that tree.”
 No, Jesus called him by name.

 “In great excitement and joy,” so renders the NLT, “Zacchaeus quickly climbed down and took Jesus to his house,” Luke 19:6.

 The Better Name

 After his visit with Jesus, Zacchaeus turns from his cheating and corrupt ways (Luke 19:8-9).
-So is the course of events today when Jesus is invited into another’s “house”— yours’, mine—another’s life.
+So is the course of events today when inviting Jesus into our “house."
 Hence, the name of Jesus is the better name, as “God has given no other name under heaven by which we must be saved,” Acts 4:12.

-And meeting Jesus a happier person that “wee little man”, Zacchaeus, had become, for he had seen the Lord that day, and invited Jesus to come to his house, and in his life, claiming that better name of Jesus.
+And meeting Jesus, a happier person that “wee little man,” Zacchaeus, had become, for he had seen the Lord that day, and invited Jesus to come to his house, and in his life, proclaiming the name of Jesus.